-The Organization incurred no investment related custodial and advisory expenses for the years ended October 31, 2017 and 2016.
+The Organization incurred \$5,263 in investment related custodial and advisory expenses for the year ended October 31, 2018.
+The Organization incurred no investment related custodial and advisory expenses for the year ended October 31, 2017.

-Restricted cash of \$1,128,764 for 2017 and \$482,869 for 2016 that are to be transferred to the investment account have been segregated on the statement of financial position under other assets.
+Restricted cash of \$299,109 for 2018 and \$1,128,764 for 2017 that are to be transferred to the investment account have been segregated on the statement of financial position under other assets.